darsain/sly/README.md

 $frame.on( 'sly:moveEnd', function( event, position, $items, relatives ){ ... } );
 ```

-## Example sly call with all default options
+## Example of a call with all default options

 ```js
 $frame.sly({